jeromekimeu/recipe-app/README.md

 ## Data Source
 This application fetches its data from the [The Meal Db](https://www.themealdb.com/api.php).
 Find the Documentation by following this [link](https://www.themealdb.com/api.php).

-## Contributor(s) 🪶

-Take a look at the contributors for this project. 😎